 On Ellis Island, where every immigrant was received, he was stopped as he didn’t have enough money, and was subsequently sent to Toronto in a locked railway car with two dollars in his wallet.
-Here, he managed to find a room for one dollar and bought meal vouchers for the other.
+There he managed to find a room for one dollar a week and bought meal vouchers with the other dollar.
 “I was on top of the world.
 I had no money but my needs were taken care of and I had a whole week to look for a job.”
-After having taken various physical jobs, he eventually started to be involved in swimming again and started to build his life working with the young swimmers at the University of Michigan.
+After working on various physical jobs, he eventually started to be involved in swimming again and started to build his life working with the young swimmers at the University of Michigan.
 His blue and yellow team from the Detroit suburb of Ann Arbor won the first three college championships.

-The United States of the 1930s was still recovering from the Great Depression and Southern universities had just as little money for swimming programs as Ottilia Counsilman when it came to putting her two intelligent boys in college.
+The United States of the 1930s was still recovering from the Great Depression and Southern universities had just as little money for swimming programs as Ottilia Counsilman had to put her two intelligent boys in college.
 Since Doc Counsilman wanted to swim with the best coaches and the greatest swimmers, he dreamed of going north to Michigan.
-But studying at a college outside your own state was expensive, so he looked further down in the result lists of the college championships.
-Here, Ohio State University had come in second.
-But Ohio was also too far away to be a realistic option.
+But studying at a college outside your own state was expensive, so he looked further down in the result lists of the college championships for other possibilities.
+He found that Ohio State University had come in second, but Ohio was also too far away to be a realistic option.

-Fortunately, however, the US college championships were held in St. Louis in 1941.
-Had these championships been arranged anywhere else, then it would have been impossible for Doc Counsilman to afford the trip.
-During the championships, the coach of Ohio State, Mike Peppe, saw him perform so well on the 200 meters breaststroke that he talked to Counsilman after the race.
-When Peppe heard that the pious Mrs. Counsilman was single with her two boys, he made sure to reduce the expenses for the young breaststroke swimmer in Columbus, where Ohio State is located, and both the coach and the swimmer soon got what they wanted.
-James got to share a tiny apartment with a swimmer from Hawaii and worked extra in one of the tallest buildings in Ohio, where he made sure that men in gray suits got off on the right floor from the elevator.
+Fortunately, however, the U.S. college championships were being held in St. Louis in 1941.
+Had these championships been arranged anywhere else, it would have been impossible for Doc Counsilman to afford the trip.
+During the championships, Mike Peppe, the coach of Ohio State, thought Counsilman performed so well on the 200m breaststroke that he talked to him after the race.
+When Peppe heard that the pious Mrs. Counsilman was stretched thin (being single with two boys), he made sure to reduce the expenses so the young breaststroke swimmer could come to Columbus, where Ohio State is located.
+Soon both the coach and the swimmer got what they wanted.
+Counsilman got to share a tiny apartment with a swimmer from Hawaii, and worked at a job in one of the tallest buildings in Ohio, where he made sure that men in gray suits in elevators got off on the right floor.